Singo Ulung: Development

-Singo ulung is a unique performance and it is attractive.
-Singo Ulung Art has become a tradition that is routinely performed in Blimbing village.
-A ritual village ceremony which performs the art performing of singo ulung traditionally.
-Research shows that the ritual village ceremony in Blimbing is conducted once a year, it is on 13-15 of the month of Sya’ban (it is believed as the existence of Blimbing Village).
-It is necessary to perform Singo Ulung in the ritual village ceremony, because it is considered as a main mean and it is not able to be replaced by others.
+Singo ulung is a unique performance, and it is attractive.
+Singo Ulung Art has become a tradition routinely performed in Blimbing village.
+A ritual village ceremony which performs the art of singo ulung traditionally.
+Research shows that the ritual village ceremony in Blimbing is conducted once a year, on 13-15 of the month of Sya’ban (it is believed as the existence of Blimbing Village).
+It is necessary to perform Singo Ulung in the ritual village ceremony because it is considered as a main mean and it is not able to be replaced by others.
 In addition, Singo Ulung is also often featured in the anniversary event of Bondowoso.
 Singo Ulung dance is still being preserved and studied by several art galleries there.
-Besides the displays at the big event, the dance is also shown in other events such as welcoming guests and at festivals, in an effort to preserve and introduce to the public the traditional art from Bondowoso.
+Besides the displays at the big event, the dance is also shown in other events, such as welcoming guests and at festivals, to preserve and introduce to the public the traditional art from Bondowoso.